brucezhu512/blockchain-samples/swarm/README.md

 ```

 Step 7
-Start up network from "vmgr" (vmgr is a manager node)
+Start up the network from "vmgr" (vmgr is a manager node)

 ```bash
 docker-machine ssh vmgr